-Please note: these FAQs were created in May 2021 and will be subject to further updates.
+Please note: these FAQs updated in August 2023 and will be subject to further updates.
 Please check the website regularly for the most recent information.

 Seating & Equipment

 We have a selection of different types of portable, outdoor chairs, but you can also bring your own chairs, blankets or cushions to sit on.
 Our outdoor shows may have different seating set ups, so please follow the guidance from volunteers when you arrive on site.
 They will be able to guide you to the relevant locations to set up your seating, or help you access the seating we have available.

 How accessible is the space for wheelchair users and those with mobility issues?

 Our outdoor venue is used as our overflow car park in the Winter months; it is a paved area surrounded by trees.
 There is free parking directly opposite, including 3 spaces for Blue Badge holders, approx. 30m from the performance area.
 Terrain to travel across – paved access road between car park & Outdoor venue.

 The space is flat, on one level with a wide, open gateway to access.
 The seating configuration is flexible.
 Toilets (including an accessible toilet) are located inside the venue and there is a gentle ramp (no steps) to access the building through double doors.

 Where will toilet facilities be and how will these be managed?